 We evaluated several industry-leading SE exam prep courses based on their comprehensiveness, accessibility, resources, and support options for students to determine which ones offered the greatest value and gave students the best odds of passing.
 In the end, we whittled down the options to our top three.

-PPI was our favorite because it had the most comprehensive study materials and it gave students the option to learn on their own or with the help of an instructor, depending on their preferences.
+School of PE was our favorite because it had the most comprehensive study materials and it gave students a lot of personal choice depending on their preferences.
 But everyone learns a little differently, so we recommend checking out all of our top three picks below before making up your mind.

 The 3 Best SE Exam Prep Courses